 Still, if your old AirPods have seen better days, or you’re looking to buy your first pair of true wireless earbuds, it’s worth buying the AirPods (2019) particularly if you already use an iPhone to play music – just don’t spend money upgrading your old AirPods if they’re still in good working order.

-- Check out our round up of the best true wireless AirPod alternatives around
+- Not convinced?
+Hunt for AirPods-alternatives in our round up of the best true wireless earbuds around